khrissianjoi/CA208/SoftwareTesting.md

 Alpha testing normally takes place on the supplier site Beta testing usually conducted by users on their site.

+## Baselines, Requirements

-## Expected Results
+### Expected Results

 Specifications, requirements (baselines) etc. define what the software is required to do.
 A baseline document describes how we require the system to behave (User requirement, design, spec. etc.)
 Without requirements, developers cannot build, testers cannot test.
 Programmers need them to write the code.
-Testers need them to identify the things that need testing and compare test results with the requirments.
+Testers need them to identify the things that need testing and compare test results with the requirments have a correct output to compare to).

 If we don't define expected result before we execute the test:
 - a plausible, but erroneous, result may be interpreted as the correct result